 You will find additional information that might be relevant for you on the following pages:

-- Federal Foreign Office: Family Reunification (DE)
+- Federal Foreign Office: Family Reunification (only in German)

 - BAMF: Family reunification of third country nationals

 Please note that the information collected by the Welcome Services does not constitute legally binding information and cannot replace the information provided by experts in the respective field.
 We always recommend that you seek additional individual advice from the German mission abroad or the local immigration office.